Sakib1263/NABNet/README.md

 ## Introduction
 ABP Waveform Estimation from PPG, PPG derivatives and ECG using Deep Learning based 1D-Segmentation models.
 This repository contains files related to the paper called "NABNet: A Nested Attention-guided BiConvLSTM Network for a robust prediction of Blood Pressure components from reconstructed Arterial Blood Pressure waveforms using PPG and ECG Signals"
 ## ABP Estimation Pipeline
 Our proposed ABP estimation pipeline divides the task into two parts viz.
 BP prediction and ABP pattern estimation.
-Combining outcomes from both sub-pipelines provides with the final estimation ABP waveforms.
-Mentionable that this paper covers only the ABP segmentation task and uses predicted BP values from this articles published in MDPI Sensors [1].
-Nevertheless, any other robust BP prediction method can be used as well.
+Combining outcomes from both sub-pipelines provides with the final estimated ABP waveforms.
+Mentionable that this paper covers only the ABP segmentation task and uses predicted BP values from this article published [1] in MDPI Sensors.
+Nevertheless, any other ML/DL based robust BP prediction method can be used instead.
 ![ABP Estimation Pipeline](https://github.com/Sakib1263/NABNet/blob/main/Documents/Pipeline.png "ABP Estimation Pipeline")
 **Proposed ABP Estimation End2End Pipeline Block Diagram**
 ## NABNet Architecture